 Welcome to your nightmares – ChungKing Mansions

-Aside from the outside, our pink curtained room was wonderful.
-Two big beds, towels supplied, and a TV that, once in a great while, showed an English program.
+Aside from the outside of the builiding, our pink-curtained room was wonderful (well, it was “quaint”).
+Two big beds, free towels, and a TV that, once in a great while, showed some type of English program.
 We were comfy for several nights and I was finally able to sleep soundly for the first time since arriving in China.
 The 3 a.m visit by the customs police kind of spoiled our fairy tale boudoir – an event that I still fully intend to complain about….to someone…haven’t figured out who yet.

 Cara and I were attempting to sleep through the loud racket outside our door.
 Our neighbors were yakking on the phone for over an hour and it was well past the hours of using indoor quiet voices (didn’t anyone learn that in first grade?).
 Before we could go out and ask nicely for a bit of peace, they ended the phone call and all was quiet in the Mansions.
-Sound sleep at last….Twenty minutes later, BANG, BANG, BANG followed by insistent ringing of the hostel’s doorbell.
-Not knowing what sort of drunk fanatic was lurking outside we weren’t about to go open the gate for them.
-Hoping they would go away, we pulled our pillows over our heads in an silly attempt to cover the noise.
-Eventually, after 15 more minutes of constant bell blaring and door banging, our neighbour came out and investigated.
+Sound sleep at last!
+Until…20 minutes later—BANG, BANG, BANG—followed by insistent ringing of the hostel’s doorbell.
+Not knowing what sort of drunk fanatic was lurking outside we weren’t about to go open the door for them.
+So, hoping they would go away, we pulled our pillows over our heads in an silly attempt to cover the noise.
+Eventually, after 15 more minutes of constant bell blaring and door banging, our neighbor came out and investigated.
 That’s when we were thrown out of our beds by a sudden thumping on our own door.
 “Police, open up.”

-Looking back, we made quite a site.
-We were both in our underwear; Cara clutching her Swiss army knife and me poised with the telephone receiver – the only weapon I could find on short notice.
+Looking back, we must have made quite an entertaining sight.
+We were both in our underwear; Cara clutching her Swiss army knife and me poised with the telephone receiver —the only weapon I could find on short notice.
 We eventually heard some of the voices move further down the hall while one of the men stood post at our door and continued to pound furiously.
-Finally, a female officer that spoke clear enough English explained that they were doing a routine customs check.
-For fear they would slam our door in if we didn’t cooperate, we hastily opened the door a crack and shoved our passports out.
-By then, our darling 4 foot landlord showed up in his checkered boxers and tried to sooth away our now very angry demeanor.
+Finally, a female officer who spoke clear enough English explained that they were doing a routine customs check.
+For fear they would kick in our door in if we didn’t cooperate, we hastily opened the door a crack and shoved our passports out.
+By then, our darling 4-foot landlord showed up in his checkered boxers and tried to calm us down.
 Mr. Woo explained that this happened all the time.
+He had forgotten to remind us to be prepared.
 Whoops!!
-The somewhat irate customs offical handed our passports back and we sheepishly smiled and wished them luck with the remaining 11 floors.
+Finally, the now complacent customs official handed our passports back and we sheepishly smiled and wished them luck with the remaining 11 floors.